jdavies/airline-demo/UsersGuide.md

 Open the contents of the ```database/create.cql``` file and copy and paste it into the CQL Shell window for your database (still in the Astra web UI).

+### Generate the CSV Files

+There are a number of CSV files that you need to generate before you can move onto the next step.
+Go into the ```python/``` subdirectory and execute the generate.py script.
+It will create the CSV files for you.

 ### Data Loading with the Astra UI

 You will load 2 of the tables into your database using the Load Data function built into the Astra web UI.